 An annulus or sector of an annulus with arbitrary radii may be drawn instead of rings by selecting Annulus or Sector on the input form.
 To draw a disk or sector of a disk, enter 0 for the Starting Radius.
 To draw only the boundary of sectors and annuli, enter 0 for Opacity.
 Sectors and annuli that cross the antimeridian should be drawn with zero opacity to avoid a known Google Earth issue.

 © 2015 Google - Image Landsat

 Range rings are rendered as regular polygons with 72 vertices on the WGS84 ellipsoid using Vincenty's nested equations.
 The calculated vertices typically exhibit submillimeter agreement with the NGS online Inverse/Forward computation utilities.

-Note: To save range rings from one Google Earth session to another, right-click on Saved Regions and select Save to My Places.
+Note: To save range rings from one Google Earth session to another, right-click on Saved Regions and select Save to My Places or Save Place As.